How To Get A Mortgage Without 2 Years Of Work History

 The journey to secure a mortgage without the standard 2-year work history is feasible for borrowers in various situations, such as recently graduating from college.
 The key is to provide documentation showing your financial ability to afford your monthly mortgage payment despite your unconventional circumstances.

 As a result, transparent communication coupled with strategies such as larger down payments, good credit, and government-backed loans can bring success in the mortgage application process.
-Think you’re ready to take the next step, start a mortgage application to see what mortgage you qualify for.
+Think you’re ready to take the next step?
+Start a mortgage application to see what home loan you qualify for.

 Related Resources